Mike Hogan (Florida politician)

-Mike Hogan (born September 30, 1949) is an American politician.
+Mike Hogan (born September 30, 1949) is an American politician who served as the supervisor of elections of Duval County, Florida from 2017 to 2025.

 Hogan was born at St. Luke's Hospital in Jacksonville, Florida on September 30, 1949, and graduated from Paxon High School before earning an associate degree at Florida Junior College, followed by a bachelor of arts degree in zoology from the University of South Florida.

 A member of the Republican Party, Hogan served on the Jacksonville City Council from 1991 to 1999.
 He was elected to the Florida House of Representatives twice, in 2000 and 2002.
 Between 2003 and 2011, Hogan was the Duval County Tax Collector.
 He ran for mayor in Jacksonville in 2011, losing to Alvin Brown.
 Florida Governor Rick Scott later appointed Hogan chair of the Public Employees Relations Commission through January 1, 2012.
 In January 2015, Hogan announced his intention to run for Duval County Supervisor of Elections.
 He was elected to the position in March 2015.

 Hogan married Judy Gunther of Tampa and has three children.